OpenTimelineIO/otio-svg-adapter/README.md

 # Adapter Feature Matrix

-The following features of OTIO are supported by the `fcp_xml` adapter:
+The following features of OTIO are supported by the `svg` adapter:

 |Feature                  | Support |
 |-------------------------|:-------:|